nikomatsakis/rust-name-resolution-algorithm/README.md

 "correctness" property of this expanded form would be a lot more complex, because we would have to reason not about all the bindings we see, but the bindings that were visible at the time of expansion.

-Another way to go about this would be to define some more complex notion of what bindings are visible.
-For example, perhaps the bindings declared by macros are not visible to each other.
-But this seems bound to lead to problems.

-That said, the current rule I implemented strikes me as a mild refactoring hazard as well.
-For example, if I have some explicit items, and I refactor them into a macro, I may find I now get conflicts with globs that were working fine before.
-To help resolve this, it might be nice to support the ability to explicitly exclude names from globs by writing something like `use crate_x::{* - Foo - Bar}` (this might be nice in any case.
-But that's for another day.
-Another option might be including annotations on macros to help make it clear what names they will define, but this seems likely to be quite a burden, particularly if names are defined programmatically.

 #### Can we just remove macros from globs instead?